MaelLefeuvre/BADGER/doc/README.badger-plots.md

     > <ins>**Default**</ins>: `0`

 - ### <a name="mbe"></a>mbe
-  Categorizes plotting parameters shared across every `nMBE` subplots
+  Categorizes plotting parameters shared across all `nMBE` subplots

   - #### <a name="title-2"></a>title
     > <ins>**Description**</ins>: Specify a subtitle for the `nMBE` subplots